Professional annotated bibliography writing services

 • Provide a summary of the source in a maximum of six sentences.

-• Include about two sentences that highlight the question that a particular source answered about your topic in your summary.
+• Include two sentences that highlight the question that a particular source answered about your topic in your summary.

 • If you are using the APA format, you will be required to use a hanging indentation for your citation.
 The summary of the annotation is also indented as a block in this format.